alexander-schoenmann/soundclip/README.md

 After continuing on to next, information about wordpress itself must be entered.
 This includes the user name and a password for logging into the admin area.
 The installation is then complete.

 ### 1.5 Wordpress settings
-Keep going with settings like Plugins, Custom Fields, Categories,...
+Keep going with settings like Plugins, Custom Fields, Categories, ...

 ### 1.6 Launch the app
 To start the app in the browser, you have to navigate to the "_app" folder.
 This is done via www.project.com/_app.
 After the url has been called, the app should be displayed with the respective content from wordpress.